euroargodev/pydox/pydox/config/README.md

 do.get_params('argo.qcflags')  # A subgroup of parameters
 ```

-The returned values are those of a given parameter, and for (sub)group they are dictionaries.
+The returned values are those of a given parameter, and for (sub)group are key/value pairs like a dictionary.

 ‼️The intended syntax to read some parameter value, is always with ``get_params`` and not from (sub)group dictionaries:
 For instance: ``do.get_params('argo.qcflags.psal')`` is recommended over ``do.get_params('argo.qcflags')['psal']``, that later syntax could have unexpected side effects in the future.
-This is because using the subgroup output to read a parameter assumes it will always be a dictionary like output, which won't be necessarily the case in the future.
+This is because using the subgroup output to read a parameter assumes it will always be a key/value dictionary like output, which won't necessarily be the case in the future.
 In Pydox internals, it is easy to use lambda functions to retrieve nested parameters like ``qcflags`` above, for instance:
 ```python
 qc = lambda x: do.get_params(f"argo.qcflags.{x.lower()}")